TheRepeat/SRPG-Studio/Repeat's QoL Enhancement Pack/Markers/$readme.txt

 When a player unit is selected, the following units have a marker put over their heads:
   - Enemies with a dangerously high critical rate
   - Enemies with a weapon effective against the player unit (e.g. an armorslayer)
+  - Enemies that will seal the selected unit's attack
   - Any unit that the selected unit is able to have a conversation with
   - Specific enemy units or weapons with the custom parameter {warning:true}
   - Allies that grant support bonuses to the selected unit